3RD-Dimension/3RD-Dimension.github.io/_pages/settings.md

 * Warning Window on File Load - If checked, information on what is being ignored when a file is loaded will be displayed.  **Note** any ingnored commands are only relevent to the displaying of the file, ingnored commands are still sent to the controller.
 * FeedRate Inc/Dec - If checked feed rate will be increased or decreased by 10 each time (if using Hotkey).
 * Spindle Inc/Dec - If checked Spindle will be increased or decreased by 10 each time (if using Hotkey).
-* Zero All Command - Customise your Zero All Command sent to controller.
-* Zero X Command - Customise your Zero X Command sent to controller.
-* Zero Y Command - Customise your Zero Y Command sent to controller.
-* Zero Z Command - Customise your Zero Z Command sent to controller.

 ## HotKey Tab
 **Added in Version 2.0.1.1**